 Still not convinced?
 Let’s look at the stats:

-- 70% of online shoppers read 1-6 reviews before making a purchase.
+- Nearly 100% of people read online reviews before buying a product

-- 88% of people put the highest trust into recommendations from friends and family.
+- 92% of people trust recommendations from friends and family above all other forms of advertising

 How to leverage social proof in digital marketing